-The intended learning outcomes for each module are mapped against modules in each half programme specification.
-The Board of Studies for Joint Honours in Science Programmes ensures that where one subject area does not deliver specific learning outcomes, that it is delivered in the other.
+Knowledge and understanding and practical skills outcomes are largely delivered by the subject specific modules; hence these are described in the annex to the accompanying specifications for component subjects in a Joint Honours in Science Programme.
+The Board of Studies for Joint Honours in Science Programmes ensures that where one subject area does not deliver specific learning outcomes, these are delivered in the other.